 We have had the pleasure of the Mayor joining us every year and on a number of occasions our Member of Parliament.
 They are always pleased to see so many gathered round the Christmas tree and singing so well.

 After a few years it was decided to erect a Christmas tree with lights and the first one was put up in the mid-seventies.
 The tree was provided by the Malshanger Estate at no cost, as has every tree since.
 When the erection team used to have full time jobs it was delivered the night before it was put up on Saturday.
 One Saturday the team arrived to find that someone had cut the top six feet off to take home.
 A phone call from the Parish Clerk to the Estate Office saved the day and a new tree was delivered in time for the event.
 It is now delivered to the pond on the Tuesday morning prior to the carols and erected that morning.

-Each year a collection is taken by members of the Parish Council - traditionally using an old, clean, sock as the receptacle.
+Each year a collection is taken by members of the Parish Council.
 Those present at the carols have always been very generous in giving (in the region of £200 each year) and as a result many in the village have benefited.

 Originally the money was used to sweep the chimneys of pensioners, many of whom could not afford to have this done, but with the replacement of open coal fires with central heating the need ended.
 Now the money is given to local organisations including the Scouts and Guides Premises Committee, Gap - the youth group held at St Leonard’s Centre, Oakley First Responders, Oakley Village Hall and in 2018 to the newly formed Oakley Men's Shed.